-We offer two PhD degree programs:
+We offer one PhD degree program:

 The PhD degree programs offer training for careers in which advanced expertise in research and the discipline are required.
 Students’ doctoral dissertation and peer-reviewed manuscripts are key components in the development of critical thinking, research and scientific communication skills.